dretax/GarHal_CSGO/README.md

 ```

 ## Manual mapping the driver instead of testmode
-1. Uncomment the commented DriverEntry function in garhal.c
+1. Uncomment the commented DriverEntry function in garhal.c.
-2. Rename the current one to DriverInitialize
+2. Rename the current one to DriverInitialize.
-3. Compile the driver with /GS- (Disable the security check)
+3. Compile the driver with /GS- (Disable the security check).
 [![IMAGE ALT TEXT HERE](https://i.imgur.com/iASLlHG.png)](https://i.imgur.com/iASLlHG.png)
-4. Use kdmapper or something else to load up your driver
+4. Use kdmapper or something else to load up your driver.
-5. Optional: Clear the MmUnloadedDrivers and PIBCache yourself, don't use CreateDriver
+5. Optional: Clear the MmUnloadedDrivers and PIBCache yourself, don't use CreateDriver, hook an IOCTL function with a trick, or do some other type of communication.
-6. Reboot your PC to clear out the driver entirely from the memory if you want to play different games
+6. Reboot your PC to clear out the driver entirely from the memory if you want to play different games.

 ## Preview
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/ADj12ykKq-o/0.jpg)](https://www.youtube.com/watch?v=ADj12ykKq-o)